Interstellar Space Travel

 We have found out in this class that the Universe is large, very large!
 Even traveling from planet to planet in our solar system takes a considerable amount of time.
 For example, a round trip to Mars will take a year or more with current technology.
 Going to the outer solar system and beyond requires new, higher speed, and highly efficient propulsion technology.

 For example, right now the highest speeds that we have achieved for any of our space probes is that by the Voyager probes of about 62,000 km/hr (done with an assist using the gravity of Jupiter).
 How long does it take to tour the solar system at that speed?
 Well, Jupiter is 598,400,000 km away at its closest approach to Earth.
 If we could manage to achieve a speed of 62,000 km/hr without using Jupiter's gravity, it still would take more than 9,000 hrs to get to Jupiter (1 year and a few weeks).
 Not too bad.
 How about Pluto?
 Pluto never gets much closer than 39 AU (5.8 billion km).
-It would take this probe more than 10 years to get to Pluto.
-The nearest star is Alpha Centauri at 4.2 ly (4 x 1013 km, note that it has a low mass companion, "Proxima", on this side of the triple star system).
+It would take this probe more than 8 years to get to Pluto.
+The nearest star is Alpha Centauri at 4.3 ly (4 x 1013 km), and it has a low mass companion, "Proxima", on this side of the triple star system) that hosts an Earth-like planet.
 This space probe would require 76,000 years to get to Alpha Centauri!
 Here is a table in terms you can grasp:

 As early as the late 50's, the US and USSR were investigating nuclear powered propulsion.
 In this scheme, a nuclear reactor would be used to heat a liquid propellant to a very high temperature and expel it out the back to provide thrust.
 The most efficient systems used liquid hydrogen, and could provide exhaust velocities of four or five times that of the LOX/LH2 motor.
 Working models of these motors were built, but never flew due to the fear of radiation contamination if the rocket failed.
 They are now seriously being considered for trips to Mars.
 Our launch technology is much more reliable than in the 50's and 60's, and thus putting one into orbit is not quite as threatening as it once was (though I am sure it will generate a lot of heat from some quarters!).[Here is a news story about a recent test of this technology.]